-The University tests its emergency response and evacuation procedures at least once a year.
+The University tests its Emergency Preparedness Plan that includes evacuation procedures at least once a year.
 The tests may be announced or unannounced.
-Also, at various times the Safety and Emergency Management Department will meet to train and test and evaluate the University's Emergency Preparedness Plan and the Crisis Management Plan.
+Also, at various times the Safety and Emergency Management Department will meet to train and test and evaluate the University's Emergency Preparedness Plan.